juniperalcorn/data-structures-practice/README.md

 ### Queues PROS and CONS
 Pros: insertation and removal have O(1), using a linked list.
 If you need searching and access, not the right data structure.
 Keeps track of and maintains order.

+## Trees
+A single root node points to one or more other nodes, its child nodes.
+Each child node then branches off into 0 or more nodes.

+Characteristics:
+- Trees must have a single start point, the root.
+- All nodes have to point away from the root.
+- Nodes can only point to children (not to parents, or siblings).
+- Trees are nonlinear.

+Terminology:
+- Siblings are a group of nodes with the same parent
+- A leaf is a node with no children.
+- The connection between nodes is called an "edge".

+Use cases:
+- HTML DOM
+- Network routing
+- Abstract syntax trees (describing the syntax of a programming language using a tree structure)
+- AI
+- - mini/max tree
+- - decision tree
+- Folders in an operating system
+- JSON

+### Binary Trees
+Each node can have at most 2 children.

+### Binary Search Trees
+Each node can have at most 2 children, and data is sorted.
+If we take any node on the tree, any child node to the left is smaller, any child node to the right is larger.